massung/lexer/README.md

 	            ("="     :eq))
 	MY-LEXER

-*Note: whatever pattern options are passed to the lexer are also passed to all the token patterns compiled.*

-Each token parsed should return two values: the token class and optional value (please see the [Interface to lexical anylizer](http://www.lispworks.com/documentation/lw61/LW/html/lw-321.htm) to understand why this is).
+Every pattern in the lexer can have an optional body.
+While the body can return whatever it likes, it is generally expected that the each pattern returns multiple values: the token class and an optional value (please see the [Interface to lexical anylizer](http://www.lispworks.com/documentation/lw61/LW/html/lw-321.htm) to understand why this is).

 If the token class and value are both `NIL` then the token is skipped and the next token in the source is returned instead.
-Otherwise, the value is wrapped in a `TOKEN` object, which can then be inspected with the following reader functions:

-	#'token-lexeme
-	#'token-source
-	#'token-line
-	#'token-class
-	#'token-value
+Otherwise, the values are returned as-is.

+*Note: returning `(values nil t)` is used to terminate parsing early (before the end of the source is reached).*

 Now that we have a lexer function, the `with-lexbuf` macro can be used to parse tokens from a string: